cplmakerlab/cplmakerlab.github.io/README.md

 README.md | | The file you are currently reading

-### Content is stored in files (.md or .html)
+### Content is stored as Markdown or HTML files (.md or .html)

-Things like pages and blog posts are stored in Markdown files that end in .md or .html.
-At the top of each file is a section for storing page metadata (Jekyll Frontmatter) such as date and categories.
-Standalone pages are stored in the root directory, while posts are stored in the ```_posts``` directory.
-Content other than a page or a post must be stored in a collections directory.
+Things like pages and blog posts are stored in [Markdown](https://cplmakerlab.github.io/markdown) files that end in .md or .html.
+At the top of each file is a section for storing special page metadata such as title, date and categories called Jekyll Frontmatter.
+Standalone pages are stored in the root directory or ```/_site_pages```, while blog posts are stored in the ```_posts``` directory.
+Content other than a page or a blog post must be stored in a collections directory.
 For instance the collection ```_guides``` contains how-to guides.

-### Data is stored in files (.yml)
+### Data is stored as YAML files (.yml)

 The YAML data files are used for storing site settings.
 For instance, ```_config.yml``` contains the general site settings, and ```_data/navigation.yml``` contains navigation elements.